 Also, topical steroids (TS) do a lot more damage than “thin the skin”.
 In fact, many children – and even elderly adults – suffer from the side effects of these drugs when withdrawal is attempted.

-"Elephant skin" restored almost to normal by wheatgrass extract (2 Cases)
+1. "Elephant skin" restored to normal.
+2. Topical steroid caused fluid retention released by wheatgrass extract

 Case No. 1.
 This patient battled topical steroid withdrawal symptoms on and off for about 30 years.
 During that time she developed thick, so-called "elephant skin" over both elbows, which is a common complication of prolonged topical steroid use generally considered to be "irreversible".
 Howevr, application of wheatgrass extract over the affected skin for two months shows significant improvement.
 Note the deep ridges that have reduced significantly in size, and the marked improvement 5 years later as shown in the picture on the right.